playvoras/SimpleRobloxExecutor-fixed-for-my-pc/README.md

-A simple roblox executor made without shuffles and encryptions used.
+A simple roblox executor made without any shuffles and encryptions used.
 It is level 8.
 No capabilities set.
 This project is for learning purposes.